andyrichardson/subscriptionless/README.md

 <details>

-<summary>This is in alpha</summary>
+<summary>This is in beta</summary>

-This is Alpha software and should be treated as such.
+This is beta and should be treated as such.

 </details>